-- Planning - o Indigenous Knowledge can be used in survey area delineation in the absence of other caribou distribution data, or can be used to supplement overall caribou distribution knowledge in areas that are data deficient, or can be used to verify knowledge of caribou historical distribution.
+- Planning - o Indigenous Knowledge can be used in survey area delineation in the absence of other caribou distribution data, or can be used to supplement overall caribou distribution knowledge in areas that are data deficient, or can be used to verify knowledge of caribou historical distribution. - Data collection - o Data used in occupancy surveys can be combined from multiple sources including current and historical TEK/LEK/IK.

-Data collection

-- o Data used in occupancy surveys can be combined from multiple sources including current and historical TEK/LEK/IK. - o Indigenous Knowledge holders can also participate on the flights.
+- o Indigenous Knowledge holders can also participate on the flights, if they have the necessary training (see "skills required" below).
 Inexperienced observers can influence survey success due to missing significantly more animals than experienced observers (Gasaway et al. 1986).
-Local harvesters have extensive experience in tracking animals in the area in which a survey is being conducted, and have great insight into where caribou are likely to be. - o Once designed (i.e., where, when, and how to collect data), collection of occupancy data is fairly straightforward and there is definitely a role for community members and partners to define the area of interest and to collect data.
+Local harvesters have extensive experience in tracking animals in the area in which a survey is being conducted, and have great insight into where caribou are likely to be. - o Once designed (i.e., where, when, and how to collect data), collection of occupancy data is fairly straight forward.
+There is definitely a role for community members and partners to define the area of interest and to collect data.